tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func LoadGraphFromFile(path string) (gr *Graph, err error)
 ```

-LoadGraphFromFile Loads a Graph from the file on the specified path.
+LoadGraphFromFile loads a Graph from the file on the specified path.

 ### LoadGraphFromTextFile